MicrosoftDocs/architecture-center/docs/data-guide/technology-choices/stream-processing.md

 # What is streaming data

-Organizations often have variety of data sources simultaneously emitting messages, records, or data ranging from a few bytes to several megabytes (MB).
-Streaming data is emitted at high volume in a continuous, incremental manner with the goal of low-latency processing.
+Organizations often have a variety of data sources simultaneously emitting messages, records, or data ranging from a few bytes to several megabytes (MB).
+Streaming data is emitted at high volume in a continuous, incremental manner that can be processed in near real-time.
 This type of data includes changes coming from applications, locations, events, and sensor information that companies use for real-time analytics and visibility into various aspects of their business.

 # Streaming Data Characteristics